 About Hyaluronate Injections in Your Knee

-This information explains what to expect after your hyaluronate (Hymovis®, Orthovisc®, Euflexxa®) injections (shots) in your knee.
+This information explains what hyaluronate (hai-uh-LUR-uh-nayt) injections (shots) are.
+It also explains what to expect before, during, and after your hyaluronate injections in your knee.

 Hyaluronate is used when you still have pain after trying other treatments for osteoarthritis.
-This medication is injected into your joint and should help with the pain when you move.
+This medicine is injected into your joint and should help with the pain when you move.

-Most people get the injections once a week for 2 to 5 weeks in a row, depending on which medication your doctor is using.
+Most people get the injections once a week for 2 to 5 weeks in a row, depending on which medicine you get.
 The pain relief from hyaluronate injections may last from several weeks to a few months.

 Before your injection, tell your doctor if you:

-• Have an allergy to latex or any medications.
+• Are allergic to latex or any medicines.

-• Have an infection near your knee joint where the injection will be given.
+• Have an infection near your knee joint where you’ll get the injection.

-• Medications that prevent blood clots, such as warfarin (Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), rivaroxaban (Xarelto®), dabigatran (Pradaxa®), apixaban (Eliquis®), or heparin
+• Medicines that prevent blood clots, such as warfarin (Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), rivaroxaban (Xarelto®), dabigatran (Pradaxa®), apixaban (Eliquis®), or heparin.

-Your doctor may do an ultrasound (imaging that uses sound waves to make a picture) to decide where to do the injection.
-Your doctor will examine your joint and clean the area.
-Some people may get an injection of local anesthesia (medication that numbs an area) before getting the hyaluronate injection.
+Your doctor may do an ultrasound scan to decide where to do the injection.
+An ultrasound is an imaging scan that uses sound waves to make a picture.
+Then, they will examine your joint and clean the area.
+Some people may get an injection of local anesthesia (medicine that numbs an area) before getting the hyaluronate injection.

-During your hyaluronate injection, you should only feel some pinching as the needle is put through your skin and the medication is injected.
-After the medication is injected, your doctor will remove the needle and clean the injection site.
-You will have a small bandage (Band-aid®) placed over the site.
+During your hyaluronate injection, you should only feel some pinching as your doctor puts the needle through your skin and injects the medicine.
+After they inject the medicine, your doctor will take out the needle and clean the injection site (the spot where you got the injection).
+They will place a small bandage (such as a Band-aid®) over the site.

 • Keep the injection site dry and keep a clean bandage over the site for 24 hours.

-• Don’t take a bath, use a hot tub or sauna, go swimming, or submerge yourself in water for 2 days after your procedure.
+• Do not take a bath, use a hot tub or sauna, go swimming, or submerge yourself in water for 2 days after your procedure.

 • The site may be sore for a few days.
-Ask your doctor about taking pain medication.
+Ask your doctor about taking pain medicine.

 • Your knee may feel stiff or you may feel a spongy sensation when you walk.
 This may last for 2 to 3 days.